jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ##<a name="charters"></a> Chunk up the text by charter (or sections, or letters, or what-have-you)

-For this you'll need a regex to find roman numerals.
+The most important functional divisions in our text are signaled by upper case roman numerals on a separate line for each of the charters.
+So we need a regex to find roman numerals like that.
 Here's one: `romstr = re.compile("\s*[IVXLCDM]{2,}")`.
 We'll put it at the top of our module file as a 'global' variable so it will be available to any of the bits of code that come later.

-`romstr` is crude, You'll think of something better.
-By using romstr.match() we will find only matches at the beginning of lines.
-And searching line by line, we can find Roman numerals that are on a line by themselves, which is what we want.
-Note that this will find only numerals that are 2 or more characters long, so it will miss out 1,5,10,50 etc. and you'll have to search them out manually.

-The script below will look for capital roman numerals that appear on a line by itself.
-Many of our charter numbers will fail that test and the script will report `there's a charter roman numeral missing?`, often because there's something before or after it on the line; or, `KeyError`, often because the OCR has garbled the characters (e.g. CCG for 300, or XVIIl for 18 etc).
+The script below will look for capital roman numerals that appear on a line by themselves.
+Many of our charter numbers will fail that test and the script will report `there's a charter roman numeral missing?`, often because there's something before or after it on the line; or, `KeyError`, often because the OCR has garbled the characters (e.g. CCG for 300, XOII for 492).
 Run this script repeatedly, correcting `out1.txt` as you do until all the charters are accounted for.

 ```python
 # At the top, do the importing you need, then define rom2ar() as described above, and then: